« Previous Page

 For help with this decision, see:

-Valve replacement surgery is the only cure for aortic valve regurgitation.
+Valve replacement surgery can fix aortic valve regurgitation.
 It helps relieve symptoms and prevent heart failure.
 And it helps people live longer.1

 surgery has a high rate of success and a low risk of causing other problems if